HenriHyttinen/Ai-assistant/README.md

 ## Email Verification (Dev Mode)

-**Note for reviewers:** I had to implement email verification for the requirements.
-Since I don't have a real email server set up, the verification links show up in the backend console for testing.
+**Note:** Email verification is implemented as required.
+For development/testing, verification links are displayed in the backend console.

 ### How to test email verification: